seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Lucius, what book is that she tosseth so?

 **Young LUCIUS**
-Grandsire, ’tis Ovid’s Metamorphoses;
+Grandsire, 'tis Ovid's Metamorphoses;
 My mother gave it me.

 **MARCUS ANDRONICUS**
-For love of her that’s gone,
+For love of her that's gone,
-Perhaps she cull’d it from among the rest.
+Perhaps she cull'd it from among the rest.

 **TITUS ANDRONICUS**
 Soft! see how busily she turns the leaves!